 In conclusion, the ball is in your court.
 Don’t fumble the networking process!
 Running this conversational offense will guarantee a SCORE every time.
 Are you ready for a victory?
 Of course, you are!
 Girl, get up and win!

-Dr. Ladel Lewis is a bestselling author, international speaker and likability expert.
+Dr. Ladel Lewis is a bestselling author, international speaker, and likability expert.
 She is the managing editor and columnist for Courageous Woman Magazine.
 Her sweet spot is conducting informationals for entrepreneurs and those looking to enhance their social network.
 Dr. Lewis is known for helping local organizations with membership issues through her highly specialized “Recruitment, Retention and Reclamation” and “Communicating Throughout the Generations” workshops.
-In addition, she’s served as keynote speaker for organizations such as Minority Access (National Role Models Conference) and the Bureau of Labor’s (Women’s History Month).
+In addition, she’s served as the keynote speaker for organizations such as Minority Access (National Role Models Conference) and the Bureau of Labor’s (Women’s History Month).
 She resides in the Washington D.C.
 Metropolitan Area with her family. @ladel_lewis